Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

       * `currOperatorAddress < operatorReward.operator`
       * `operatorReward.amount > 0`
     * `totalAmount <= MAX_REWARDS_AMOUNT`, where `totalAmount` is the sum of every `operatorReward.amount`
-    * `operatorDirectedRewardsSubmission.startTimestamp + operatorDirectedRewardsSubmission.duration < block.timestamp`, enforcing strictly retoractive rewards submissions
+    * `operatorDirectedRewardsSubmission.startTimestamp + operatorDirectedRewardsSubmission.duration < block.timestamp`, enforcing strictly retroactive rewards submissions
   * `transferFrom` MUST succeed in transferring `amount` of `token` from `msg.sender` to the `RewardsCoordinator`

 #### `createOperatorDirectedOperatorSetRewardsSubmission`